CITIZENDOT/Random-Jokes/README.md

 python3 RandomJokeGenerator.py
 ```

-You could proceed further with the instructions there.
+You could proceed with further with the instructions there.

 You may see below response.
 ![Response Screenshot](https://user-images.githubusercontent.com/52322531/79629769-bc5d4600-8169-11ea-86e3-db673d52a367.png)